DOAJ/doaj/docs/system/TRANSLATIONS.md

 This file contains the messages that were not updated in the po file because of the reasons like broken html tags etc.
 Review this file before moving to next step.

+If the `messages.po` file contains any translations that are still marked as `fuzzy`, then these translations need to be reviewed and updated by the translator before generating the `messages.mo` file.
+Translations with this tag are not included in the `messages.mo` file, and therefore will not be available in the application.

 Once the messages.po file is updated, generate the messages.mo binary file

 cd to `portality` directory